vitoramoretti/cwi-reset-03/README.md

 - Logic exercises with Java
 - Challenge #1 - Debug an app

+### Challenge 1 - "Debug a registering machine app"

+<p>I did this challenge in two steps.
+First I analyzed the code to understand what is it calling and made adjustments to get the correct output value in the outcome. <br>
+After that, it was time to implement and inventory logic that subtracted the products and responded differently to clients according to their orders and what is in stock.</p>

+- Debug code
+- Unit testing
+- Implementation of inventory

+<em>Will watch the resolution of the challeng tonight and make any necessary changes to the code.
+(October 7th, 2021) </>

 # Class 2 - "Revisão de OO e Java Avançado"
 <strong>.
 October 9th </strong>